-dropped from around 20 to 10 percent over the last several decades while the share of employment at large, mature firms has risen from about 40 to 50 percent of employment.
+These structural changes imply that the typical worker is increasingly more likely to work at a large, mature, national (or global) firm.
+The share of employment at young firms has dropped from around 20 to 10 percent over the last several decades while the share of employment at large, mature firms has risen from about 40 to 50 percent of employment.
 Large, mature firms account for less than 1 percent of total firms but a very large and increasing fraction of activity.
 This shift to large, mature firms is also accompanied by a shift toward national firms (with activity in all regions of the country).
-This shift to large, mature firms has been more pronounced in some sectors than others.
+This shift to large, mature firms has been more pronounced in some sectors than others.^{5, 6}

 The pace of the decline in job reallocation exhibits a notable acceleration in the post-2000 period.
 Decker et al. (2016b) show that the acceleration of the trend decline is associated with a change in the character of the decline in the post-2000 period.
 Prior to 2000, the decline in indicators of business dynamism was dominated by sectors such as Retail Trade and Services.
 In the Retail Trade sector, the decline in entrepreneurship and dynamism has arguably been driven by benign factors reflecting a shift in the business model in Retail Trade.
-The shift has been away from single unit establishment firms ("Mom and Pop" firms) to large national and multinational chains.
-The latter have taken advantage of IT and globalization to build efficient distribution and supply chain networks.
-Establishments in Retail Trade that are part of large, national firms are both more productive and more stable.
+The shift has been away from single unit establishment firms ("Mom and Pop" firms) to large national and multi- national chains.
+The latter have taken advantage of IT7 and globalization8 to build efficient distribution and supply chain networks.
+Establishments in Retail Trade that are part of large, national firms are both more productive and more stable.9

-&lt;sup>5 Retail Trade, Wholesale Trade, and Services have each seen substantial increases in large firm activity.
+5 Retail Trade, Wholesale Trade, and Services have each seen substantial increases in large firm activity.
 Measured as the share of employment accounted for by firms with more than 250 employees, these sectors have risen from 49 to 57 percent, 38 to 49 percent, and 48 to 56 percent, respectively, since 1990.
 The large firm share has fallen slightly in Manufacturing (from 69 to 66 percent) and risen slightly in Transportation and Utilities (from 68 to 71 percent).
 Similar patterns hold using a 10,000-employee cutoff (data from Business Dynamics Statistics).
 Using a revenue concept instead of employment yields similar results as well; see Council of Economic Advisers (2016).

-See Figures 1a and 1b of Decker et al. (2016b).
+6 See Figures 1a and 1b of Decker et al. (2016b).